 How to check out Beach Cruiser Bikes at Earthbox:

 We check out our bikes on a first come, first served basis.
 Worry not, in our 10 plus years of offering them, we’ve literally never run out.
-Just come to the front desk, sign a release form for you and your minors, leave us a credit card or other form of ID, and off you go.
+Just sign a release form for you and your minors and we'll get you the code to unlock them.
 We offer helmets for safety.
 Washington State law requires people under 18 to wear one.
 We do not offer locks.
 Friday Harbor and San Juan Island are super safe.
 Even if somebody takes one of our bikes by mistake, everybody on the island knows them and will bring them back in a jiffy.
 We love that.
 We ask our guests to limit their bike use to four hours, but can make special arrangements if you have something bigger planned.
 They do need to be back by dark though, because they don’t have lights.

 And here, without further ado, are our favorite places to visit on our beach cruiser bikes:

 Our Saturday Farmer’s Market is just 0.2 miles from the Earthbox and a total delight.
 Have lunch, buy some souvenirs, listen to live music, and get a bouquet of island flowers to ride around in your adorable bike basket for a while before decorating your hotel room with them.

 Gorgeous Jackson’s Beach is a mile away and features a volleyball court, picnic tables, BBQ’s, and public restrooms.
 The clear water here is shallow and calm, perfect for a quick dip on a hot day.

 Golfing with a View